dreamer-coding/dreamer-coding/README.md

 ## 🧠 About Me

 I specialize in building intelligent, transparent, and secure software systems using **C, C++, Python, SQL**, and **CrabQL**.
 My work focuses on **trust-critical**, **hardware-close**, and **audit-capable** environments, where **efficiency**, **traceability**, and **integrity** are non-negotiable.
+Whether developing AI frameworks like **Jellyfish** and **Truthful Intelligence (TI)** or designing scalable database engines such as **Blue Crab**, I emphasize creating software that can withstand rigorous scrutiny and deliver consistent, verifiable results.

 I believe in building tools that are not only powerful but also explainable—where data, logic, and outcomes can be verified and reasoned about by humans.
+This means embedding audit trails, leveraging cryptographic hashes, and designing self-reflective algorithms that reveal their decision-making process.
+My goal is to empower developers, administrators, and end-users alike with systems that promote trust through transparency and enforce security by design.

+In addition to core software development, I integrate secure system administration and infrastructure practices to ensure robust deployment environments.
+From bare-metal Linux configurations to hardened runtime security and fault-tolerant data management, my approach combines low-level precision with high-level accountability.

 ---

 ## 🔧 Skills Overview

 - **Systems Programming (C/C++)**: Embedded AI, kernel-like libraries, platform abstractions.
 - **AI & Language Tech**: Truthful Intelligence, input normalization, blockchain-like memory, tone/emotion/sarcasm filters.
 - **Python & CLI Tools**: Automation, testing frameworks, developer tools.
 - **SQL/CrabQL**: Graph-relational hybrid database design and optimization.
 - **Security-First Engineering**: Hardened runtime logic, trust chains, sandboxing, validation pipelines.
 - **Test Frameworks**: Smart testing, sarcasm-aware test output, block-level audit trails.
 - **Cross-Platform GUI & Graphics**: Hardware-accelerated OpenGL GUI layer (OpenCUBE).
-- **Linux Admin & DevOps**: Bare-metal installs, secure configuration, system-level utilities.
+- **Linux Administration & DevOps**:
+  - Bare-metal installations and custom OS configurations.
+  - Secure system hardening, firewall and access controls.
+  - Shell scripting and automation for system maintenance.
+  - Service orchestration and monitoring on Linux servers.
+  - Configuration management and infrastructure as code (IaC) practices.
+  - Troubleshooting, performance tuning, and log analysis.
+  - Networking fundamentals, VPNs, and firewall setup.
+  - Containerization and lightweight virtualization (where applicable).
+- **Project Management & Documentation**: Leading agile workflows, writing technical specs, and maintaining comprehensive documentation.

 ---